FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/14-Team Collaboration/14-Team Collaboration_plan.md

 ## Goal

-The goal of this exercise is to outline in details the required steps that need to be followed in order to prepare a working environment suitable for team collaboration when developing new FAIR-by-Design learning materials.
+The goal of this learning unit is to outline in details the required steps that need to be followed in order to prepare a working environment suitable for team collaboration when developing new FAIR-by-Design learning materials.

 ### Location